stevedekorte/vertex.js/README.txt

 		optionalStart: if given, the list starts at the first (or last, if optionalReverse is not null) key matching or after the optionalStart string.
 		optionalReverseBool: if not null, the enumeration occurs in reverse order.
-		optionalCountNumber: if specified, limits the max number of returned results.
-The default value is 1000.
+		optionalMaxNumber: if specified, limits the max number of returned results.
+		optionalReturnCount: Return only the count of the result list, and not the items themselves.
 		optionalInlineBool: [not yet implemented] if non-null, instead of each item being a slot name, it will be a list containing the slot name and a json object with the inlined values for primitive types such as strings and numbers.